Home/Blog/Lifestyle/Yoga/Sarvangasana: Health Benefits and How to Integrate into Your Practice

 To start with, try incorporating it into your evening sessions.
 This can help promote relaxation and prepare your body for a night of restful sleep.
 Aim to perform Sarvangasana 2-3 times a week, gradually increasing the duration as you become more comfortable with the pose.

-Consider pairing Sarvangasana with complementary poses such as Halasana (Plow Pose) and Matsyasana (Fish Pose).
+Tip to Remember: Consider pairing Sarvangasana with complementary poses such as Halasana (Plow Pose) and Matsyasana (Fish Pose).
 This combination can create a balanced sequence that targets the shoulders and neck, offering comprehensive benefits.
-You can also start with a gentle warm-up to prepare your body for Sarvangasana.
+You should start with a gentle warm-up to prepare your body for Sarvangasana.
 And don’t forget to end your practice with a restorative pose like Savasana (Corpse Pose).
-This ensures that you fully absorb all the Sarvangasana benefits.
+This ensures that you fully reap all the Sarvangasana benefits.

 By making Sarvangasana an essential part of your routine, you can cultivate strength, flexibility, and mental clarity over time.